rhatdan/docker/docs/man/docker-build.1.md

 **-t**, **--tag**=""
    Repository name (and optionally a tag) to be applied to the resulting image in case of success

+**--cgroup-parent**=""
+   Path to cgroups under which the cgroup for the container will be created.
+If the path is not absolute, the path is considered to be relative to the cgroups path of the init process.
+Cgroups will be created if they do not already exist.

 # EXAMPLES